Robert-312/PyTorch-CNN-Framework/Capstone Project 2/Readme.md

 ### As you can, the numbers were not very good

-Only 3 of the 5 targets had some progress in training.
-The other 2 targets (Atelectasis,Edema) did not do much better than 50/50 chance.
+Only 3 of the 5 targets had some progress in training (ROC AUC).
+The other 2 targets (Atelectasis,Edema) did not do much better than a 50/50 chance.
 You can also see from the epoch progression, neither train of val was able to increase feature performance with more epoch (with the exception of Pleural Effusion).

 # All 12 Targets <a class="anchor" id="All_12_Targets"></a>

+Let's look at 2 runs.
+Both use ResNet34 and have all the training features on.
+The first is the normal ResNet and the second uses the Pretrained version.
+Let's also show all the metrics available.
+Both modes were run with just 3 epochs.

+### ResNet34_Oversample_L2_Sum_PosWeight_12_Targets
+<a href="notebooks/ModelRuns/ResNet34_Oversample_L2_Sum_PosWeight_12_Targets.ipynb" >ResNet34_Oversample_L2_Sum_PosWeight_12_Targets</a>

 ```python